 TIP

-Mark the dough using the ravioli stamp (loooove this one especially).
-This will help you to know where to place the filling.
+Marking the dough with a ravioli stamp will help you to know where to place the filling.

 -Josie + Nina